mpounsett/no-response-issue/no-response-issue.md

 the name servers of their registrants, since they have a direct relationship.

-When notification is not effective at correcting problems with a misbehaving name server, parent operators can choose to remove NS records that refer to the faulty server.
+When notification is not effective at correcting problems with a misbehaving name server, parent operators can choose to remove NS record sets (and glue records below) that refer to the faulty server.
 This should only be done as a last resort and with due consideration, as removal of a delegation can have unanticipated side effects.
 For example, other parts of the DNS tree may depend on names below the removed zone cut, and the parent operator may find themselves responsible for causing new DNS failures to occur.

 # Security Considerations